Weekend-at-Ernie-s/aws-bonjovi-2026/README.md

-AWS Pearl Jam Dark Matter World Tour 2024 Sydney
+AWS Coldplay Music of the Spheres Tour 2025 Hong Kong
 @lbkinson